cloudmesh-community/sp20-516-233/chapter/mqtt.md

 $ python setup.py install
 ```

-#### Connecting a Client to a Public Server
+### Connecting a Client to a Public Server

 This creates a client that connects to the `mqtt.eclipse.org` public server on
 `port 1883`.
 The parameter `keepalive=60` sets the maximum amount of seconds
 allowed for the broker and client to communicate with each other.
+Other public
+servers can be used by replacing `mqtt.eclipse.org` with the desired server's
+url or its IP address.

 ```
 client = mqtt.Client()